duckdb/duckdb/src/core_functions/aggregate/README.md

 Some aggregates (e.g., `STRING_AGG`) are order-sensitive.
 Unless marked otherwise by setting the `order_dependent` flag to `NOT_ORDER_DEPENDENT`, the aggregate will be assumed to be order-sensitive.
-If the aggregate is order-sensitive and the user specifies and `ORDER BY` clause in the arguments, then it will be wrapped to make sure that the arguments are cached and sorted before being passed to the aggregate operations:
+If the aggregate is order-sensitive and the user specifies an `ORDER BY` clause in the arguments, then it will be wrapped to make sure that the arguments are cached and sorted before being passed to the aggregate operations:

 ```sql
 -- Concatenate the strings in alphabetical order